liusihang/ViOTUcluster/README.md

     ```
     Replace `/path/to/db` with the desired database directory and `num` with the number of threads you wish to use.

-3. **Download viralverify database**

-   Download viralverify database from https://figshare.com/s/f897d463b31a35ad7bf0.

-   Unzip it to `/path/to/db/viralverify`

-   The finial folder for viralverify should looks like `/path/to/db/viralverify/nbc_hmms.hmm`

 ## Setup vRhyme Environment

-If you already have vRhyme, you can skip this section.
+If you already have vRhyme environment, you can skip this section.

 1. **Create and activate the vRhyme environment**